Mammon’s Big Clash in Hikarigaoka! (JP)

 I got ten Digidollars on the eighth DigiDestined being that little girl Tai made cry by asking her if she was real in episode 21!

-When these episodes aired for the first time in the US, I remember there we promos for the show that were all, “WHO IS THE EIGHTH DIGIDESTINED?!
+When these episodes aired for the first time in the US, I remember there were promos for the show that were all, “WHO IS THE EIGHTH DIGIDESTINED?!
 Watch Digimon this Saturday for the AMAZING reveal!” with a silhouette UNMISTAKABLY belong to– WHO COULD IT BE?!

 Anyway, this was an interesting episode!
 It was edited after airing, or very late into production, to remove references to a possible terrorist attack, leaving dub-only viewers without a fair amount of the episode’s context.
 While two of the major edits are smooth, that awkward pause is something special!
 Not quite as good as that Bakemon coming in with, “dyevhevhehevhewehvhe” and then talking completely normally a second later, but definitely a moment to treasure.
 The episode’s script, again, delivers the important information of the story along with some quality jokes!
 I give it a B+, for “Bridge of the foot”, which that sidewalk was not.

 The original dub episode is available on Hulu.